 Eat, drink and be Mary.

 A festival for your taste buds and feast for the senses, Key West is home to world-class chefs and a dizzying array of dining options.
 Many restaurants artfully prepare authentic island delicacies—succulent Key West pink shrimp, conch, fresh-off-the-dock fish and succulent Key Lime Pie—with their own unique flair.
 Whatever the culinary theme, the ambiance is as enticing as the entrée.
-From romantic hidden courtyards to chic sidewalk cafes where dining and people watching intertwine, you’ll soon discover why Key West is meant to be savored.
+From romantic hidden courtyards to chic sidewalk cafes where dining and people watching intertwine, you’ll soon discover why Key West is meant to be savoured.